Q

 Related Questions on Average

-Which CSS property is used to specify the color of text?
+Which CSS property is used to specify the font family of text?

 Which CSS property is used to control the size of an element relative to its containing element?